Gravitational scalar-tensor theory: Introduction

 There were significant recent developments of scalar-tensor theories in gravity, for example, the re-discovery of Horndeski's theory \cite{Horndeski:1974wa,Deffayet:2011gz,Kobayashi:2011nu} which is the most general single scalar field theory with second order differential equations with respect to metric and the scalar field where only $2+1$ degrees of freedom can propagate.
 This theory is further extended keeping the same number of physical degrees of freedom as standard scalar-tensor theories or the Horndeski's theory while apparent higher derivative terms appear in the action in general \cite{Gleyzes:2014dya, Gao:2014soa,Lin:2014jga,Deffayet:2015qwa,Langlois:2015cwa,Langlois:2015skt} (for further investigations of those theories see also \cite{Gleyzes:2014qga,Gleyzes:2014rba,Kobayashi:2014ida,Koyama:2015oma,Saito:2015fza,DeFelice:2015isa,Tsujikawa:2015mga,Tsujikawa:2015upa,Sakstein:2015zoa}).
 Then a natural question will arise\,: ``Can we reformulate those generalized scalar-tensor theories in terms of the metric and its derivatives only, without using a scalar field in the action?''

 To investigate a class of such theories, we shall consider a theory of gravity whose action is composed of the Ricci scalar and its derivatives\,:

-where $ (\nabla R)^2 = g^{\mu \nu} \nabla_\mu R \, \nabla_\nu R$.
+where $ (\nabla R)^2 = g^{\mu \nu} \nabla_\mu R \, \nabla_\nu R$ and $\kappa^2 = 8 \pi G$ represents the gravitational constant while we suppress it in other equations for brevity unless otherwise stated.
 Usually those higher derivative terms associated with derivatives of the Ricci scalar introduce new and ghosty degrees of freedom through its higher derivative nature, which is commonly called ``Ostrogradski instability'' \cite{Ostrogradsky:1850,Pais:1950za,Motohashi:2014opa}.
 However as we show in this paper, this model does not suffer from such instabilities.Indeed there exists a theory in which only healthy $2+2$ dynamical degrees of freedom can propagate without ghost nor Ostrogradski instabilities under a particular and appropriate choice of the functional form of the Lagrangian.
 We then further extend the theory by including higher derivatives of the Ricci scalar.
 These theories can be understood as gravitational counterparts (dual) of standard multi-scalar-tensor theories composed of the metric and scalar fields.
+In fact this is the reason why we dub this theory as ``Gravitational scalar-tensor theory" because it is constructed only in terms of gravitational language, namely metric and its derivatives.
 With our best knowledge, this kind of derivative terms have not been intensively investigated so far in the literature \cite{Wands:1993uu,Rodrigues:2011zi}.
 And hence this study can potentially open up a new direction in the study of gravity theory.